FAQs

 Is my patio too small for a mist system?

-Do I have to have soft water?
+Do I have to use soft water?

 How much water does a mist system and fog effects actually use?